 AI is reshaping storage.
 Google Drive’s “Search with AI” lets you find files by content context.
 Dropbox Dash (2024) introduces a universal search across all connected apps.
 End-to-end encryption is becoming standard, with Apple and Google both expanding zero-knowledge options.
 Also watch for decentralized storage solutions like Storj and Filecoin, although they are still niche.

-For more in-depth guides, benchmarks, and expert reviews on cloud storage and other tech tools, visit TechPulse—your trusted resource for navigating the digital landscape.
+For more in-depth guides, benchmarks, and expert reviews on cloud storage and other tech tools, visit TechNest for expert reviews and in-depth guides on the digital landscape.